 Niemann-Pick disease is inherited.
 It is an autosomal recessive trait, which means that both parents must carry the abnormal gene for their child to inherit the disease.
 The exact cause depends on the type of Niemann-Pick disease.

-In these two types, nerve cells in the brain are unable to move cholesterol out.
+In these 2 types, nerve cells in the brain are unable to move cholesterol out.
 This allows cholesterol to build up, which keeps cells from functioning normally.